wethil/react-case-study/README.md

 - More tests can be added for additional edge cases by creating a mock server for the project.

+## Usage of AI tools

+I actively used co-pilot for creating utils and components.
+I constantly tried improve the performance and make co-pilot follow the best practices while creating the code.
+Most of the tests written by co-pilot.
+I checked if those tests are helpful on my cases and not giving false positives.

 ---

 ````markdown